Dot-H/mydbg/README.md

     quit            Quit mydbg.

-    run     [FILE]  Run the currently loaded binary if no argument given.
+    run     [...]
+Run the currently loaded binary if no argument given.
-                    Otherwise, the argument is loaded and run.
+                    Otherwise, the currennt binary is run with the given arguments.

+    file    FILE [...]
+                    Load binary given as first argument and store the rest of the arguments in order to run the binary with it later.

+    attach  PID     Attach to the process pointed by pid

     info_process    Print all the running process.

     info_regs       Print the registers of the current process

     info_header     Print the elf header of the current loaded file

-    file    FILE    Load binary given in argument.

     break   [ADDR]  Put a breakpoint on the address in argument if any and on the current address otherwise.